VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 # Troublshooting:

-Clicking noise?
-If your z belt is clicking while traveling up and down check alignment of both the z-belt and the M4 belt.
+<b>Clicking noise?</b>  If your z belt is clicking while traveling up and down check alignment of both the z-belt and the M4 belt.
 It's super easy to over tighten the M4 belt.
 If too tight the belt tension will cause the pulley and M4 gear too slightly bow towards each other causing the belt to rub on the side of the pulley and/or M4 gear causing a clicking sound.
 When in motion the Z assembly should be nice and smooth with no odd sounds, clicking, or other.
+See video below for the amount of noise to expect.

 https://www.youtube.com/watch?v=G-tdwrXrc-c